ADBond/bga-calypso/README.md

   * teams through some light colours, and put in player boxes upstairs (with trump suits)
 * When someone wins trick, do I want to say why? (e.g. player lead their trump suit etc.)??
 FFT
 * ~~Renounce indicators~~
-  * as a gameoption setting?
+  * as a gameoption setting
 * ~~Direction stuff - should be relative to player!
 Don't forget to update this!~~
 * Order hand with personal trumps separated?
 * Fix tooltips??